virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Add your Ubuntu user to RVM with the following command where "yourusername" is replaced with your Ubuntu username.
 `sudo usermod -a -G rvm yourusername`

 After installation, restart your terminal by quiting it and relaunching it.
 Run `rvm --version` to verify that it has been installed.
 You should see an output that says "rvm" and some version numbers.
+We can now move on to installing ruby.

 [Source: RVM package for Ubuntu](https://github.com/rvm/ubuntu_rvm){:target="_blank"}